Marklogic-retired/marklogic-data-hub/README.md

 `<id>1</id>`
 `</employee>`

-To insert/update this document with uri '/employee1.xml' into the database 'data-hub-in-a-box-STAGING' (with host 'localhost' and port '8010'), given a user 'admin' with password 'admin' and rest-writer role AND to be able to run the flow 'IngestFlow' of the 'Customer' entity, run the following:
+To insert/update this document with uri '/employee1.xml' into the database 'data-hub-STAGING' (with host 'localhost' and port '8010'), given a user 'admin' with password 'admin' and rest-writer role AND to be able to run the flow 'IngestFlow' of the 'Customer' entity, run the following:

 `curl --anyauth --user admin:admin -X PUT -T ./documents/employee1.xml -H "Content-type:application/xml" 'http://localhost:8010/LATEST/documents?uri=/employee1.xml&transform=run-flow&trans:entity-name=Customer&trans:flow-name=IngestFlow'`